5 Things To Do With Your Extra ‘Magic: The Gathering’ Cards [Opinion]

-There comes a time in every Magic: The Gathering player’s life where they have more Magic cards then they know what to do with.
+There comes a time in every Magic: The Gathering player’s life where they have more Magic cards than they know what to do with.
 So what can you do with all of your extra Magic: The Gathering cards?
-Actually, there’s at least five things to do with your extra Magic: The Gathering cards.
+Actually, there are at least five things to do with your extra Magic: The Gathering cards.

 Sell your extra Magic: The Gathering cards on eBay.
 If you have a nicer collection and just don’t play as much as you used to, there’s no reason to sit on valuable cards.
 Depending on your collection, that could be a car payment or even the down payment on a house.